 Kuan Xu was born and raised in Zhejiang province, China, and completed his Bachelors Degree in Interior Design at Zhejiang International University.
 During college, he pursued his dream of becoming a designer and took every opportunity to learn the discipline, joining the International Industrial Designing Contest and the Countryside Reconstruction Design Program.
 He is proficient in pitching ideas, 3D modeling, and giving presentations.
 Kuan is eager to help people with all kinds of design-related challenges, believing that curiosity and boldness in the face of failure are key to becoming a good designer.
 Kuan has never been to the U.S. before, and is excited to learn a new culture.

-Born and raised in China, Jingting is a nationally-acknowledged Chinese poet, having received the 4th Xu Zhimo Award for Poetry for her publication Blue Daydreaming.
-She received her Bachelor’s degree in Engineering from the Capital University of Economy and Business in Beijing, while working as an aromatherapist and a rock band drummer for three years.
-With her diverse academic and working background, Jingting is looking to explore design across a diverse number of fields, as well as apply speculative design thinking to the topic of design itself.
+Jingting is a designer and a nationally-acknowledged Chinese poet.
+She received her Bachelor’s degree in Engineering from the Capital University of Economics and Business in Beijing, while working as an aromatherapist and a drummer in a rock band.
+With her diverse academic and working background, Jingting is looking to explore design across a diverse number of fields, including technology, science, strategy, and art.
+When she’s not working on her projects, you can find her cooking, reading, drawing, playing music, and trying something new!

 Born and raised in Peru, Sebastian has always been involved in the world of extreme sports.
 A former member of the Peruvian National water skiing team, as well as an avid surfer, mixed martial artist, tennis player, and cyclist, Sebastian studied Architecture at the Universidad Peruana de Ciencias Aplicadas in Lima, Peru—focusing on Industrial and Personal Projects.
 After graduation, he spent three years in the industry working on residences, museums, hospitals, schools, theaters, office buildings, and HPC.
 Passionate about his craft, Sebastian moved to New York to learn new tools and techniques to expand his creative potential.